home-assistant/companion.home-assistant/website/versioned_docs/version-2.0.0/getting_started/migration.md

 ## 1 - Disconnecting the iOS integration

+Upgrading to version 2.0 of Home Assistant Companion requires setting up the app as new.
+Before you start, it is strongly recommended that you delete the previous iOS integration from Home Assistant.
+To this, follow these steps.

+1. Use a browser to load your Home Assistant instances and go to "Configuration" (cog icon) and then "Integrations".
+2. Select the iOS integration for the device you wish to upgrade.
+3. You should see two entities listed with the sensors `sensor.<device name>_battery_level` and `sensor.<device name>_battery_state` where `<device_name>` is the name specified in iOS settings>General>About, click the cog icon next to these and delete the each entity in turn (the order you do this in does not matter).
+4. If this was your only device, you can now delete the iOS integration as a whole by going back one page and using the trash can icon in the top right.
+5. Open the 'known_devices.yaml' file and remove the entry that has the same `<device_name>` as in Step 3.
+6. Restart Home Assistant.
+The connection between your old Home Assistant Companion 1.5 App and your Home Assistant Instance should now be fully removed.

 ## 2 - Setting up Home Assistant Companion 2.0

 ## Changes from 1.5 to 2.0